Jasmine S35 Acoustic Guitar Review

 - Has decent sound even for its price.

 - Can be a great practice ground for those just trying out guitars.

 Of course, you can’t expect an $80 guitar to have the same features as a $500 guitar.
 Here are some cons that will notice from the Jasmine S35.

 - It’s a standalone guitar, which means you should expect it to be shipped without a case, set of extra strings, tuners, etc. ($80 is already cheap even for a guitar.)

 - It doesn’t come with electronics.
-Of course, even at $300 guitar doesn’t have electronics equipped to them so you should already understand that.
+Of course, even a $300 guitar doesn’t have electronics equipped, so you should already understand that.

-A review wouldn’t be complete if I don’t give a rating, so here’s what I think about the Jasmine S35:
+A review wouldn’t be complete if I didn’t give a rating, so here’s what I think about the Jasmine S35:

-When you’re looking for an acoustic guitar that’s fit for a beginner and you’re on a tight budget, then I definitely recommend the Jasmine S35.
+When you’re looking for an acoustic guitar that’s fit for a beginner and on a tight budget, I recommend the Jasmine S35.
 For only $80, you already got a guitar with good sound quality that will make every entry-level player proud of themselves.

-Even though it has some minor drawbacks, it’s already a good bargain, not only for its price, but also for its value.
-It’s made with quality materials and manufactured by a respectable brand so you can be sure that it will last for a couple of years until the beginner becomes an intermediate level guitar player.
+Even though it has some minor drawbacks, it’s already a good bargain, not only for its price but also for its value.
+It’s made with quality materials and manufactured by a reputable brand, so you can be sure that it will last for a couple of years until the beginner becomes an intermediate-level guitar player.

-Plus, if you’re looking for a guitar that you can easily bring wherever you go, then the Jasmine S35 would be a great buddy for you.
-You don’t have to worry about your guitar being damaged while you’re away compared to bringing your expensive guitar.
+Plus, if you’re looking for a guitar that you can quickly bring wherever you go, then the Jasmine S35 would be a great buddy for you.
+Compared to bringing your expensive guitar, you don’t have to worry about your guitar being damaged while you’re away.